thu-pacman/AIPerf-MoE/README.md

 ### Start testing

-MoE Bench is by default launched using SLURM, and uses An example script can be seen in `scripts/run.sh`.
+AIPerf-MoE is by default launched using SLURM, and uses An example script can be seen in `scripts/run.sh`.

 The distributed launcher launches `scripts/pretrain_distributed.sh`, which identifies its rank and world size with SLURM.